ctxswitch/shutter/README.md

     $ gem install shutter

-## Upgrading from 0.0.6 to 0.0.7
+## Upgrading from <= 0.0.7 to 0.1.0

-Version 0.0.7 adds forwarding capabilities to shutter.
+Version 0.0.7 added forwarding capabilities to shutter so the base.ipt changed and needs to be upgraded.
+Version 0.1.0 was a complete rewrite which fixed multiple bugs as well as the problem with the maximum prefix length for iptables logging in base.ipt.
+Support for ubuntu and debian was added but not tested well and requires the iptables-persistant package.
 To upgrade the base template and add the new configuration files, use the following command:

     $ shutter --upgrade

-** Note: I didn't realize that there was a maximum prefix length for iptables logging before I packaged the gem.
-If you are installing from the gem, you will need to make a small change to the base.ipt file.
-Change the log prefix for the FORWARD chain to something less than 29 characters.
-It will be fixed the next time I push 0.0.8 to rubygems. (it's fixed in the master branch) **

 ## Usage